Every year in June, horses thunder down “the Championship Track” at Belmont Park in Elmont, NY.

 Most importantly, keep your bet slip safe in your pocket or hatband, as you cannot collect any winnings without it.

 Off-track betting (OTB) facilities are great if you can’t get to the physical track and don’t want to bet online.
-OTBs allow you to place your bet on your favorite horse to win, place or show — or whatever bet you fancy — at the Belmont Stakes.
+OTBs allow you to place your bet on your favorite horse to win, place, or show — or whatever bet you fancy — at the Belmont Stakes.

 Off-track betting takes place at secure locations, no matter if you’re gearing for a big win at Belmont or just an everyday bet on a track somewhere in the world.